Last modified on 21 December 2014.

 Hour 12:00 Math (second hour of act.
 100)?

 A: No, the activity must respect the break, so it is before or after the break with all the hours of it.
+Alternative solutions: either you can split that activity into two subactivities with duration 1 (without a min days constraint between them), and add a two activities consecutive constraint, or you can choose to not add the break constraint in your file.

 Q and A From Anestis Vovos: A very difficult to diagnose unresolved case